Hit-Monkey: Powers and abilities

 Hit-Monkey possesses the normal attributes of a Japanese macaque, which includes superhuman agility and reflexes.
 He is also an expert marksman and martial artist.

 Other versions

+Secret Wars (2015)

-An alternate version of Hit-Monkey appears in the "Secret Wars" storyline.
-In the Battleworld Killville, he is one of the assassins sent to kill MODOK and Angela.
+An alternate universe version of Hit-Monkey appears in the "Secret Wars" storyline.
+In the Battleworld domain of Killville, he is one of the assassins sent to kill MODOK and Angela.

+Ultimate Universe

+An alternate universe version of Hit-Monkey appears in The Ultimates.
+He was among the prisoners of H.A.N.D. until Wasp frees him.

 In other media

 Television

-Hit-Monkey appears in a self-titled series, voiced by Fred Tatasciore.
+Hit-Monkey appears in a self-titled series, with his vocal effects provided by Fred Tatasciore.
 The series was originally conceived as part of a shared universe that would have led up to a special titled The Offenders before it was turned into a stand-alone series.